 Falling at the last hurdle can make a total nonsense out of expensive preparation:

 1) Buy a very good pro or semi-pro camera and the “best lenses you can afford” that have reassuring lpmm and excellent spectral transmission and contrast qualities.

-2) Use outstanding technique: tripod, MLU, commendable DoF, metered exposure…
+2) Use outstanding technique: tripod, MLU, live view, cable release, appropriate DoF, metered exposure…

 3) Be sure to always use the RAW format so you will have maximum control over tonality, noise, colour-correction and colour strength.

-4) Invest £/$ heavily in Photoshop and Lightroom, etc, etc, so that anything’s possible.
+4) Invest heavily in Photoshop and Lightroom, etc, so that anything’s possible.

 5) Process images until they’re inappropriately sharpened, inordinately saturated and tonally imbalanced.

-Some time ago I was paid to regularly shoot glass objects, and it was usually very demanding.
-But I’ve seen the work of a professional who spent several hours photographing glasswork and charged an absolute fortune for rubbish shots.
+Some time ago I was paid to regularly shoot glass objects, and it was usually very demanding work.
+But I’ve seen the work of a professional who spent the best part of a day photographing glasswork and charged an absolute fortune for rubbish shots.
 And I do mean rubbish.
 I dearly wish I could share them here.
-To crown it all I recently I saw a pro scenic calendar with a landscape shot that included a large cardboard box in the foreground.
+To crown it all I recently I saw a pro calendar with a landscape shot that included a large cardboard box in the foreground.